urbit/urbit.org/content/using/install.md

 ./urbit -c mycomet
 ```

 Since your identity on the network is not verified, it may take up to an hour to generate your comet.
-As it boots, will spin out a bunch of boot messages and create a directory called `mycomet`.
+As it boots, it will spit out a bunch of boot messages and create a directory called `mycomet`.
 Toward the end of the boot process, you'll see something like:

 ```
 ames: on localhost, UDP 31337.